SNCommunity/req/pages/specials-gauge-weapon.md

 # 4. Specials Gauge weapon shot

-### A shot a weapon your oc uses for the Specials Gauge
+### A shot of a weapon your character uses for the Specials Gauge

 ## ⚠️ Specials Gauge weapon shot will be cropped to 1024x1024, so download this black box, and set it as your background.
 Fit your shot within the bounds of the box: